 Does the free walking tour go inside any of the sites or landmarks listed above?

-Due to the length of the tour, the large number of guests on our average walking tour group, and each building's regulations, we're only able to go inside Union Station in the 2-2.5 hours we have the opportunity to host you.
+Due to the length of the free tour, the large number of guests on our average free walking tour group, and each building's regulations, we're only able to go inside Union Station in the 2-2.5 hours we have the opportunity to host you.